addania/coding/src/pages/WhileLoopAndReactState.md

 Updating state within while loop risks running into infinite loop especially if the loop condition is based on the state.

-Why???
+Why??

 It is bcause the way state works in the React.
-For performance reasons, when we update thee state and use that state info immeediateellz afterwards, it is not guaranteed that it will be updated.
-State updated asznchronously and sometimes state updates are batched (groupeed) for performance reasons!
+For performance reasons, when we update the state and use that state info immediatelly afterwards, it is not guaranteed that it will be updated.
+State updated asynchronously and sometimes state updates are batched (grouped) for performance reasons!

 So dont rely on states too much!